- Congressional Term Limits

-By sending such a harsh message to those seeking asylum on our shores, Donald Trump, The Real ID Act and those that support similar rules and protocols are undermining the assertion that the United States is in fact a haven of safety from repressive regimes.
+By sending such a harsh message to those seeking asylum on our shores, The Real ID Act and those that support similar rules and protocols are undermining the assertion that the United States is in fact a haven of safety from repressive regimes.

 Sadly, on the very day that such repressive rules of law become a new beacon for America, The Statute of Liberty ought to shed a tear.

 The United States Constitution provides certain religious protections in that the government has no right or authority to infringe upon or inhibit those deeply held “religious” beliefs.
 Any law or edict imposed by a government entity that denies those religious rights is therefore unconstitutional.
 We will stand firmly upon constitutional protections.

 We do not support same sex marriage.

 We support the reaffirmation of the United States adoption and adherence to the terms of the Universal Declaration of Human Rights without amendment.

 The United States of America does not do nearly enough to at least partially recompense our veterans for what they've sacrificed for us.
 Not even close!